-December: letterpress printing company founded in Yoshida in Kita-Uwa, Ehime Prefecture.
+December: Shigetoshi Sakawa (now deceased) founded a letterpress printing company in the Okakeya shopping street, Honmachi 1-chome, in Yoshida, formerly in Kita-Uwa, Ehime Prefecture.

 July: structure changed to limited-liability company.